agentrickard/workbench_access/README.md

 A user may be granted editorial rights to a section specific to their account or by their assigned role on the site.
-To create, edit and delete content in a section, the user must have the core node module permission (e.g. `Edit all Article content`) *and* the content must be assigned to the same section.
+To create, edit and delete content in a section, the user must have the core Node module permission (e.g. `Edit all Article content`) *and* the content must be assigned to the same section.

 Note that the module only controls access to content editing.
 It does not